tombenke/cayley-cookbook/website/content/docs/working-with-cayley/impex/quads.en.md

 ---
-title: "Quads export"
+title: "Export Quads"
 weight: 1
 bookCollapseSection: true
 ---

-# Quads
+# Export Quads

+## Problems

+How can I export my database to files, using standard representational format?

+## Solution

 This code creates a set of quads, then exports them into several formats: